Our Lawyers – join the team

 The future

-The Online Legal Clinic is, we believe, the first of its kind in the UK, providing pro bono legal advice services directly to the public but under a coordinated online model.
-We are grateful to the Walcot Foundation and London Funders for funding an initial three-month’s development work and Trust for London a further six months under the London Community Response Fund
+The Online Legal Clinic was, we believe, the first of its kind in the UK, providing pro bono legal advice services directly to the public but under a coordinated online model.
+We are grateful to the Walcot Foundation and Trust for London for funding the initial development work to the end of March 2021.
+We are currently seeking further funding and sponsors

 Click here to donate and support our work or here to send us a message